15 Best Things to Do in Hyogo

 5. Kinosaki Onsen

 Kinosaki Onsen (城崎温泉) is one of the most popular Onsen resorts in Japan, located in Toyooka City in northern Hyogo along the coastline of the Sea of Japan.
-Kinosaki Onsen, once featured on Lonely Planet as the Best Onsen Town in Japan, attracts visitors by its traditional and charming townscape with historic buildings and willow trees lined along the canal.
+Kinosaki Onsen, once featured on Lonely Planet as the Best Onsen Town in Japan, attracts visitors with its traditional and charming townscape, with historic buildings and willow trees lined along the canal.

 6. Kobe Beef

-In Kobe City, there are numbers of restaurants and steakhouses that offer delicious and mouthwatering Kobe Beef dishes.
-You can enjoy Kobe Beef in various ways of cooking such as Teppanyaki, Shabu-Shabu and Sukiyaki.
+In Kobe City, there are a number of restaurants and steakhouses that offer delicious and mouthwatering Kobe Beef dishes.
+You can enjoy Kobe Beef in various ways of cooking, such as Teppanyaki, Shabu-Shabu, and Sukiyaki.
 Check the link below to find the best Kobe Beef restaurants in Kobe City!

 More info: Best Kobe Beef Restaurants in Kobe